Medical expert of the article

 - 1-6 years: intramuscularly or slowly intravenously 50 mg.

-If the clinical picture of shock has not improved under the influence of drug therapy, administer intravenously a liquid of 20 ml / kg body weight.
-If necessary, you can repeat.
+If the clinical picture of shock has not improved under the influence of drug therapy, administer intravenous fluid 20 ml/kg of body weight.
+If necessary, repeat.

 Further management

-- If accompanied by severe bronchospasm and there is no response to adrenaline - bronchodilators, for example salbutamol dosing device / inhaler, in accordance with the protocol for acute severe asthma.
+- If accompanied by severe bronchospasm and no response to adrenaline - bronchodilators, eg salbutamol by dose/inhaler, according to the protocol for acute severe asthma.

-- Infusion of catecholamines, as in cardiovascular instability, can last several hours - adrenaline or norepinephrine 0.05-0.1 mcg / kg / min.
+- Infusion of catecholamines, as in cardiovascular instability, can last several hours - adrenaline or noradrenaline 0.05-0.1 mcg/kg/min.

-- Control of blood gases for the decision to use bicarbonate - up to 1 mmol / kg 8.4% sodium bicarbonate (1 mmol = 1 ml), if the pH is below 7.1.
+- Blood gas monitoring to decide on the use of bicarbonate - up to 1 mmol/kg 8.4% sodium bicarbonate (1 mmol = 1 ml) if the pH is below 7.1.

 Drugs